nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4: After successful checks, the module `CS2105` will be added into Plannit.

-Step 5: The `Storage` component will now save the newly-updated list of modules to a JSON file.
-The `saveAddressBook()` method of `StorageManager` is called.
+Step 5: The `saveAddressBook()` method of `StorageManager` is called to save the newly-updated list of modules to a JSON file.

 Step 6: `JsonAddressBookStorage` is called, which serializes/converts the new list of modules into JSON format, so that it can be saved into a file.
 The file will be read whenever Plannit